hplt-project/OpusTrainer/README.md

   #  custom_detok_src: null # Null value for the src detokenizer
   #  custom_detok_trg: zh
   #  # template: " <tag{n}> {token} </tag{n}>" # This is the default way of inserting tags.
 Beware of changing it.
+                                               # DO NOT include it in the config as it's a default parameter.

 seed: 1111
 trainer: /path/to/trainer/run.py